We talk about career identity shifts like they’re ladders.

 Start asking, “What would change if I did this well?”

-2. From “Employee Logic” to “Portfolio Logic”
+2. From “Single-Track Thinking” to “Portfolio Logic”

-The shift from single-track thinking to optionality.
+The career identity shift from linear career logic to optionality.

 At some point, every professional begins thinking in portfolio logic, whether they ever freelance or not.